snphillips/art-thief/README.md

 `cd art-thief `

-4) Get the dependencies for the node server
+4) Install the dependencies for the node server

 ` npm install `

-5) Create a .env file
+5) Create a .env file where you will keep your API access token

 `touch .env`